Anschluss: Persecution of the Jews

 The campaign against the Jews began immediately after the Anschluss.
 They were driven through the streets of Vienna, their homes and shops were plundered.
 Jewish men and women were forced to wash away pro-independence slogans painted on the streets of Vienna ahead of the failed 13 March plebiscite.
 Jewish actresses from the Theater in der Josefstadt were forced to clean toilets by the SA.
 The process of Aryanisation began, and Jews were driven out of public life within months.
 These events reached a climax in the Kristallnacht pogrom of 9–10 November 1938.
 All synagogues and prayer houses in Vienna were destroyed, as well as in other Austrian cities such as Salzburg.
 The Stadttempel was the sole survivor due to its location in a residential district which prevented it from being burned down.
 Most Jewish shops were plundered and closed.
 Over 6,000 Jews were arrested overnight, the majority deported to Dachau concentration camp in the following days.
-The Nuremberg Laws applied in Austria from May 1938, later reinforced with innumerable anti-Semitic decrees.
-Jews were gradually robbed of their freedoms, blocked from almost all professions, shut out of schools and universities, and forced to wear the Yellow badge from September 1941.
+The Nuremberg Laws applied in Austria from May 1938, later reinforced with innumerable antisemitic decrees.
+Jews were gradually robbed of their freedoms, blocked from almost all professions, shut out of schools and universities, and forced to wear the yellow badge from September 1941.

 The Nazis dissolved Jewish organisations and institutions, hoping to force Jews to emigrate.
 Their plans succeeded—by the end of 1941, 130,000 Jews had left Vienna, 30,000 of whom went to the United States.
 They left behind all of their property, but were forced to pay the Reich Flight Tax, a tax on all émigrés from Nazi Germany; some received financial support from international aid organisations so that they could pay this tax.
 The majority of the Jews who had stayed in Vienna eventually became victims of the Holocaust.
 Of the more than 65,000 Viennese Jews who were deported to concentration camps, fewer than 2,000 survived.